 That’s a key finding from the European Automobile Manufacturers’ Association (ACEA), which commissioned a study to analyse road accident statistics ahead of the European Commission’s proposal for new vehicle safety measures, due to be released later this week.

 In the past, says ACEA, passive safety systems such as pre-tensioned seatbelts and airbags have contributed significantly to road safety.
-Activity safety measures – including autonomous emergency braking or lane departure warning systems – have the potential to eliminate emergency situations or, at worst, actively help the driver to manage them without an accident occurring.
+Active safety measures – including autonomous emergency braking or lane departure warning systems – have the potential to eliminate emergency situations or, at worst, actively help the driver to manage them without an accident occurring.

 Regarding vision-related accidents with trucks for instance, the analysis shows that active safety measures are 50% more effective in reducing fatalities than redesigning trucks with low-entry cabs.